Isidore Newman School: Enrollment

+Newman has a student body of 1,055 and a faculty of 208, with an average class size of 15 students per class.
+Newman has 434 students in its lower school, 253 in its middle school, and 368 in its upper school.
+About 40% of the students were Jewish circa 1973, and historically in the 20th century there was social distance between Jewish and non-Jewish students that began with private dances held by non-Jewish students.

 Athletics

 Newman's athletic teams compete in the Louisiana High School Athletic Association.
 The school fields teams on a number of sports, including baseball, basketball, cross country, football, golf, gymnastics, lacrosse, soccer, swimming, tennis, track and volleyball.

-Athletics history
+Newman has held 113 State Championships as of December 2023.
+The largest building on campus is the Cotonio Palaestra.

 Pro Football Hall of Fame quarterback Peyton Manning attended the high school, leading their football team to a 34–5 record during his three seasons as its starter.
 He was named Gatorade Circle of Champions National Player-of-the-Year and Columbus (Ohio) Touchdown Club National Offensive Player-of-the-Year in 1993.
 While at Newman, he began wearing the #18 jersey in honor of his older brother Cooper, who was forced to give up football due to spinal stenosis.
 Younger brother Eli also wore the number when he became starting quarterback.
 Newman has since retired the #18 jersey and it can be seen hanging in the school gym.
 Peyton was among the most sought after high school players in the country and was recruited by 60 colleges.
-Cooper's son Arch, the current Newman quarterback, has been touted as one of the top players in the college recruiting class of 2023.
+Cooper's son Arch, the most recent Newman quarterback, was touted as one of the top players in the college recruiting class of 2023 before committing to Texas.